 With the holidays swiftly approaching, it’s time to think about a vegan main course that’s worthy of celebration.
-This recipe is absolutely delicious, has a nice presentation, and delightful contrasting textures.
+This recipe is absolutely delicious, has a nice presentation, and possesses delightfully contrasting textures.
 It takes a bit of time to roast the squash, but it’s easy to do with my step-by-step directions.
 And the filling is everything I love about U.S. holidays—wild rice, fruit, nuts, shallots.
 It’s very savory and rich in flavor.
 So, so good!

 If you’re planning on a crazy holiday filled with a lot of different menu offerings, you can assemble this recipe the night before the holiday, store it covered in the fridge, and do the final baking the next day.
 This recipe is meant to serve 4, but it really depends on the size of your acorn squash.
 I used two relatively large acorn squash, and had more than enough filling for all four portions.
 I like using a spoon to eat this recipe—getting a little of the squash flesh and wild rice in every bite.

 Roasted Acorn Squash Stuffed with Wild Rice, Apples and Walnuts

 2 acorn squash

 Olive oil, to brush squash + 2 tsp

 ¾ cup water

 1 Tbsp vegan butter

 ¼ cup walnuts, chopped

 ½ cup apple, diced into small cubes